BVG reform. The changes that are needed.

 The pension component of employee benefits insurance has been under severe pressure for some time now.
 This is due firstly to Switzerland's aging population, and secondly to volatility in the financial markets.
 These two reasons – among many others – mean that reforming pensions is a matter of necessity because it is the only way to ensure sustainable financing of retirement provision.
 The AHV 21 reform constitutes a first step in restructuring Swiss pension funds.
 Politicians have now taken a further step with plans to reform the BVG.
 The aim is to safeguard pensions, boost financing, and improve the protection afforded to part-time workers while keeping 25 as the age at which citizens start paying into their pension pots.
 The latter also affects women in particular.

 The proposed reform passed the final vote in parliament after several hard-fought rounds in the National Council and the Council of States.
-Since the criteria for a referendum have already been met, the Swiss people are expected to have their say on the proposal on March 4, 2024.
+A referendum has been called and will be held on September 22, 2024.

 The BVG reform aims to introduce the following measures